Homemade Limoncello

 Begin by washing your lemons well.
 Towel dry them to remove the excess water on the peels.

 Then take a vegetable peeler and begin peeling just the outside yellow portion of the peel.
-Be careful not to get any of the bitter white portions on your peels.
+Be careful not to get any of the white pith on your peels.

 If you do, take a pairing knife and cut away the rind from the peel.
 You don’t want your Homemade Limoncello to have that bitter taste of the rinds.
 When all 8 lemons are peeled.